MicroDev92/VacationManagerApp/README.md

 - Uses SQLite for persistent, local storage.
 - Uses MVVM pattern.
 - Uses ICommands in conjunction with **Custom** RelayCommand implementation.
-- Main View (EmployeeListView) is injected using DI into the View.
+- ``EmployeeListViewModel`` is injected via dependency injection (DI) for the Main View, as it requires a consistent, DI-managed database context, unlike other ViewModels that depend on user-selected data.

 ## Libraries and Dependencies